biocypher/pole/README.md

 We use the [pole
 dataset](https://github.com/neo4j-graph-examples/pole/tree/main) to demonstrate
-the building of a BioCypher knowledge graph and the facilitation of querying the graph using BioChatter and ChatGSE.
+the building of a BioCypher knowledge graph and the facilitation of querying the graph using BioChatter and BioChatter Light.
 The dataset is a public dataset from Manchester, U.K.